Melissa Nobles

 Biography

-Melissa Nobles is Chancellor and Professor of Political Science at the Massachusetts Institute of Technology.
+Melissa Nobles is Chancellor and Class of 1922 Professor of Political Science at the Massachusetts Institute of Technology.

-Her current research is focused on constructing a database of racial murders in the American South, 1930–1954.
-Working closely as a faculty collaborator and advisory board member of Northeastern Law School's Civil Rights and Restorative Justice law clinic, Nobles has conducted extensive archival research, unearthing understudied and previously unknown racial murders, and contributing to several legal investigations.
-She contributes to the U.S. national dialogue about racial equity through thoughtful research-based commentaries that draw on her scholarship in the field.
+Her current research is focused on examining racial murders in the American South, 1930–1954.
+Working closely as a faculty collaborator and advisory board member of Northeastern University Law School's Civil Rights and Restorative Justice law clinic, Nobles has conducted extensive archival research, unearthing understudied and previously unknown racial murders, and contributing to several legal investigations.
+In fall 2022, the Burnham-Nobles Digital Archive was publicly released for scholarly and public use.
+She contributes to the US national dialogue about racial equity through thoughtful research-based commentaries that draw on her scholarship in the field.

-Chancellor Nobles is a graduate of Brown University where she majored in history.
-She received her MA and PhD in political science from Yale University.
+Nobles graduated from Brown University with a degree in history and received her MA and PhD in political science from Yale University.
 She has held fellowships at Boston University's Institute for Race and Social Division and Harvard University's Radcliffe Center for Advanced Study.
-She has served on the editorial boards of Polity, American Political Science Review, and Perspectives on Politics.
-Nobles has also been involved in faculty governance at MIT and beyond, serving as associate chair of the MIT Faculty from 2007 to 2009, and vice president of the American Political Science Association.
+She has served on the editorial boards of Polity, American Political Science Review, and Perspectives on Politics as well as a guest editor for a special issue of Nature.
+Nobles has also been involved in faculty governance at MIT and beyond, serving as associate chair of the MIT faculty from 2007 to 2009, and vice president of the American Political Science Association.

 Research